catamphetamine/webpack-isomorphic-tools/README.md

 * the `path` parser function would be `module => module.name` (and it's the default `path` parser if no `path` parser is specified)
 * the `parser` function would be `module => module.source` (and it's the default `parser` if no `parser` is specified)

-When the javascript `source` code returned by this `parser` function gets compiled by `webpack-isomorphic-tools` it will yeild a valid CommonJS javascript module which will return the URL for this image, resulting in the following piece of `webpack-assets.json`:
+When the javascript `source` code returned by this `parser` function gets compiled by `webpack-isomorphic-tools` it will yield a valid CommonJS javascript module which will return the URL for this image, resulting in the following piece of `webpack-assets.json`:

 ```
 {